mapbox/geojson-coordinate-properties/README.md

 }
 ```

-## coordProps
+## coordinateProperties

-`coordProps` is a special property that MAY be included in the `properties`
+`coordinateProperties` is a special property that MAY be included in the `properties`
 member of a `Feature` object.
-A `Feature` object with `coordProps` defined
+A `Feature` object with `coordinateProperties` defined
 in its `properties` MUST contain a geometry object of type `LineString`.

-`coordProps` MAY contain one or more members, which each MUST have a value
+`coordinateProperties` MAY contain one or more members, which each MUST have a value
 of type Array.
 Each Array value MUST have have the same length
 as the `coordinates` member of the LineString geometry of that Feature.
 Members can have any name, but semantics of two names are defined: